-Why Is Your Spray Paint Sticky?
+Why Does Spray Paint Turn Sticky?

-1. You Recoated Too Soon
+2. You Recoated Too Soon

-Spray paints are usually thin and you need multiple coats for proper coverage on a surface.
-However, you need to leave enough dry time between each coat before applying the next one.
+Spray paints are thin and need multiple coats for proper coverage on a surface.
 They take an hour to dry enough for a recoat.
 If you recoat it before the existing coat is dry enough for a recoat, the whole finish will not dry and will turn sticky.

 The stickiness is caused by the wet undercoat that wasn’t allowed to dry enough.
 Since the first coat wasn’t dry enough before the recoat, there will be moisture trapped between each coat causing the whole finish to remain damp and sticky for several hours.

-2. Wrong Type of Spray Paint
+3. Wrong Type of Spray Paint

 There are so many types of spray paints and each type is specific to a material or surface.
 For instance, Rust-Oleum spray paint is specific to metal surfaces.
 So if you use it on wood, the paint will not dry and will turn sticky because you used it on the wrong surface.